cosmic-utils/web-apps/README.md

 # Support

 Hey!
 This app is fully distributed for **free** with **free license**.
 I'm doing it with **passion** in my **free time**.
 Trying to keep it stable and bug free as long as I can.
-However, would be nice if you could bring me some coffee so I can work longer on it :)
+However, would be nice if you could bring me some coffee, so I can work longer on it :)

-# Thanks!
+# Thanks

 # Flatpak Usage